Skip to content

 This has led to more layered looks in minimal spaces.
 Designers now use subtle patterns more often.
 This

-trend goes beyond walls.
-You can see it in furniture, fabrics, and products.
-SG001 has also sparked
+trend goes beyond walls to furniture, fabrics, and products.
+SG001 has also sparked interest in other

-interest in other plaster techniques.
-Old plastering methods are making a comeback.
-There's a new love for
+plaster techniques.
+Old plastering methods are making a comeback in modern design.
+There's a new

-handmade items in minimal design.
-SG001 proves that craft and minimalism can go hand in hand.
-It's helping
+appreciation for handmade items in minimal spaces.
+SG001 proves that craft and minimalism can go hand in

-to redefine what minimalist design can be.
-The impact of SG001 is seen in homes, offices, and public
+hand.
+It's helping to redefine what minimalist design can be.
+The impact of SG001 is seen in homes,

 Case Studies: Successful SG001 Installations